FAQs banner

 For more on ETF pricing, visit “Frequently Asked Questions About ETF Basics and Structure.”

-How big are ETF assets relative to all assets managed by mutual funds and other investment companies?
+How large are ETF net assets relative to all assets managed by mutual funds and other investment companies?

-At the end of 2014, equity, bond, and hybrid mutual funds held assets of $13.1 trillion and ETFs held assets of $2.0 trillion.
-The latest asset figures for closed-end funds and unit investment trusts totaled $390 billion.
-Thus, assets in ETFs accounted for 13 percent of the $15.5 trillion total net assets in long-term funds managed by investment companies by the end of 2014.
-For more on the U.S. ETF market, see “Frequently Asked Questions About the U.S. ETF Market.”
+At year-end 2022, equity, bond, and hybrid mutual funds had total net assets of $17.3 trillion and ETFs had assets of $6.5 trillion.
+Money market funds had $4.8 trillion in total net assets at year-end 2022, while closed-end funds had total assets of $252 billion and unit investment trusts had total net assets of $73 billion.
+Thus, assets in ETFs accounted for 22 percent of the $28.9 trillion total net assets in investment companies at year-end 2022.
+For more on the US ETF market, see “Frequently Asked Questions About the US ETF Market.”

 Are ETFs regulated in the same manner as mutual funds?